warpedfractal/full-stack-waddlin/README.md

 # Waddling the Way of the Full Stack

-Waddling the way of the full stack, byte by byte.
+Waddlin the way of the full stack, byte by byte.
 Codes, notes, deets from the learning sessions.
 Here, take a seat. 💺

 ---